-Barcodes are symbols that can be scanned electronically using laser or camera-based systems.
+Barcodes are symbols that can be scanned electronically using laser or image-based technology.

 Two-dimensional (2D) barcodes

 2D barcodes use patterns of squares, hexagons, dots and other shapes to encode data.
 Because the data is encoded in a two-dimensional pattern, 2D barcodes can hold more data than 1D barcodes while still appearing physically smaller.

 Learn about the migration to 2D barcodes in Retail

 GS1 is partnering with industry on the journey into the future of data carriers.